IN THE CIRCUIT COURT OF THE NINTH JUDICIAL CIRCUIT,

 from the VAERS, Mr. Yurko discovered that the that lot number 7H81507 was one

-of the "hottest" lots, according to VAERS files, ranking highest in infant deaths
+of the "hottest" lots, according to VAERS files, ranking highest in

 among more than 800 vaccine lots of DTaP reported to VAERS in the years1990